rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  Incredible.
 *  So here we are talking about lucid dreaming,
 *  which is a kind of mixed level of consciousness.
-*  Dreaming, of course, but also lucidity.
+*  Dreaming, of course, but also lucidity,
-*  That is an awareness that one is dreaming.
+*  that is an awareness that one is dreaming.
 *  Now, in just about every one of the five episodes
 *  leading up to this sixth episode in this series,
 *  you emphasize the key importance of deep sleep